atomicjets/Cloud9-forked/README-Klout.md

 2. cd ~/dev/Cloud9-forked/
 3. git pull -r
 4. ant
-5. sudo cp dist/*.jar /home/research/lib/
+5. sudo cp dist/cloud9-1.5.0-klout.jar /home/research/lib/

+Also copy to Thunder at ~/thunder/lib/, and to hdfs at /user/thunder/hive_data_store/lib/

+NOTE: Build using Java 1.6 since we were having issues with 1.7.
+Built on sci1 box since it has the right java version for compiling this jar.